Cyprus (Republic of Cyprus)

 - One of the lowest corporate tax rates in Europe (12,5%);

-- Good opportunities for organization of real business;
+- Good opportunities for real business;

 Company registration in Cyprus